CC3002-Metodologias/scrabble-esperanzadiaz311/README.md

 the same type.
 Thus, if you apply ```not``` to a *Scrabble_Binary* the result is a *Scrabble_Binary* and if you do it with a *Scrabble_Bool*, the result is a *Scrabble_Bool*.

+###Operation Tree
+If we want to do multiple operations, the best way to do it is with operation trees.
+To build those trees, you have to set your root -which is an operation-, then build your left branch and right branch *in that order* because the tree does the operations *inorder* (left-root-right).

+The operations follow the same rules as the Scrabble Types, and you can also do transformations to the nodes, just like the Scrabble Types.
+You have to be careful with the order of the operations, because there are some of them that are invalid.

+###Memory

+Creating Scrabble Types can be very memory expensive, so that's why we implemented Factories for each kind of Scrabble Type.
+So every time that you create a new variable, that variable is stored in a HashMap that contains other variables only if that variable hasn't been created yet.
+If you create a new variable that's already in the HashMap, the Factory returns the variable with the same value that was stored in it.